Feb 23, 2020

 The previous blog post (01/30/2020) reported a recent addition to my collection, which is considered one of the holy grail 7" singles of Springsteen.
 Since this month marks the 47th anniversary of the release of another holy grail, I found it might be a good opportunity to introduce it here.

 Like every copy of this in existence, it is also a top gem in my inventory.
-According to my purchase log, I obtained this copy from a U.S. seller in the 1990s when the internet became available as a useful tool to exploit collector's market.
+According to my purchase log, I obtained this copy from a U.S. seller in the 1990s when the internet became available as a useful tool to exploit the collector's market.
 Mine is a (further rarer) stock copy that was distributed for promotion, coming in the custom-picture

 version (5 min 2 sec), which is reflected in the edited lyrics printed